-Trauma Research is dedicated to expanding the understanding of the responses and needs of the injured patient.
-We are proud to have a dedicated team of consultants with a wide variety of backgrounds and skill sets, resulting in a multidisciplinary and interactive research environment.
-We provide innovative approaches to trauma research through laboratory, clinical and population-based studies.
+Trauma Research is dedicated to expanding the understanding of the responses and needs of trauma and stroke patients across the globe.
+We are proud to have a dedicated team of consultants with a wide variety of backgrounds, resulting in a multidisciplinary and interactive research environment.
+We provide innovative approaches to trauma and stroke research through laboratory, clinical, and population-based studies.

 - Epidemiology and Statistic Analyses

 - Cell Biology

 Proteomics is the large-scale study of proteins, particularly their structures, functions and identities.
 We largely study proteins and small molecules in plasma/serum, urine, and cerebrospinal fluid (CSF) to identify post-translational modifications (PTMs) that are unique to each patient(s).
 Currently, we are using various proteomic equipment including electrospray ionization time of flight mass spectrometry (ESI TOF MS), matrix assisted laser desorption/ionization tandem mass spectrometry (MALDI MS MS), and 2D gel electrophoresis including differential in gel expression analysis (DIGE).

 Biochemistry is the study of the chemical processes in living organisms.
 The biochemistry department is currently focused on learning more about how oxidation-reduction potential (ORP), or redox potential, can reflect the heath of a patient by providing an integrated measurement of oxidative stress levels.
 We are working on the development of an appropriate and easy-to-use method of measuring ORP within biological samples, taken from trauma patients and healthy donors, and building on the knowledge of what ORP can tell physicians and how it may inform courses of action.